Raise the Wage Act

-History of the US federal minimum wage.
-Lower line is nominal dollars.
-Top line is inflation-adjusted.

 The Raise the Wage Act is a proposed United States law that would increase the federal minimum wage to US$17.
 Versions of the bill have been introduced in each United States Congress since 2017.

-Background

-Federal Minimum Wage

-The minimum wage in the United States is set by U.S. labor law and a range of state and local laws.
-The first federal minimum wage was created as part of the National Industrial Recovery Act of 1933, signed into law by President Franklin D. Roosevelt, but declared unconstitutional.
-In 1938 the Fair Labor Standards Act established it at $0.25 an hour ($5.19 in 2022 dollars).
-Its purchasing power peaked in 1968 at $1.60 ($13.46 in 2022 dollars).
-The Fair Minimum Wage Act of 2007 has set the minimum wage at $7.25 per hour since 2009.
-The real value of the federal minimum wage in 2022 dollars has decreased by 46% since its inflation-adjusted peak in February 1968.

 Provisions

 Minimum Wage Increases

 The most recently introduced bill would gradually increase the minimum wage over the 5 years following the bill's passage and ultimately eliminate sub-minimum wages for tipped, disabled, and youth workers.
 Additionally, once wages reach $17.00/hr, the minimum wage will be pegged to median wage growth so as to prevent the value of the minimum wage from decreasing.